 The Tampa Bay Buccaneers will have a new quarterback for the 2020 season.
-In fact, it is one of the greatest quarterbacks of all-time.
+In fact, he is one of the greatest quarterbacks of all time.

-Tom Brady has agreed in principle on a one-year deal with the Tampa Bay Buccaneers.
-He can officially sign with the Bucs on Wednesday, March 18th at 4 pm EST when the new league-year starts.
+Tom Brady has agreed in principle on a one-year deal with the Buccaneers.
+He can officially sign with the Bucs on Wednesday, March 18th at 4 pm EST when the new league year starts.

 Brady reportedly had three teams that were interested in his services.
 However, according to our sources, the Patriots were not a factor, like the other two teams.